rcornwell/sims/SEL32/README.md

                V6 & V9 will boot UTX into single user mode.
 You can run a small subset of the commands that are on the installation tape.
                Prep, the disk preparation UTX program, can format a disk drive.
-Other files systems can be created, but cause the system to hang at various places during the fsck command.
+Other file systems can be created and saves restored.
                All basemode instructions have been tested with the CV.BRD diag.
                The virtual memory has been fully tested with the VM.MMM diag.
-               UTX needs better support for the disk controller before we can move any farther with the installation.
+               UTX needs better support for operator console.
+There are still some random panics/halts.
+More testing is still needed.

 Other MPX verion support:
                I am still looking for an MPX 3.X user or master SDT tape.
 I have